AlexanderDLe/GRSI/README.md

 - Bootstrap 4: Preferred CSS framework of choice.
 - React + Redux
 - Reactstrap (Library for bootstrap integration within React)
+- axios: used in action files within redux to make requests to API.

 ### Back End: